-Dr. Corey Booker, age 45.
+Dr. Corey Booker, age 46.
 Dr. Corey Booker has served as a director of the Company since August 2020.
 Dr. Booker is the founder, and since November 2012 has served as the Chief Executive Officer, of Bedside LLC (formerly OnPulse, LLC), a healthcare management services company designed to improve patient health through advocacy, care coordination, communication and increased patient health literacy.
 In addition to his career at Bedside LLC, Dr. Booker practiced medicine as a maternal fetal specialist at Duke University Hospital from October 2012 to June 2017.
 Dr. Booker has served on the board of directors of HarborPath Inc., or HarborPath, a non-profit patient assistance program providing specialty pharmacy gap coverage to patients in need of high cost medication, since July 2018.
 At HarborPath, Dr. Booker also heads the finance committee and leads a special task force aimed at introducing the organization's proprietary software to commercial customers.
 Dr. Booker holds a Doctor of Medicine degree from Creighton University where he served as a Washington Health Policy Fellow at the National Committee for Quality Assurance.
 Dr. Booker received a Master's degree in Clinical Informatics from the Fuqua School of Business at Duke University.
 We believe that Dr. Booker's senior executive experience and extensive board service qualify him to serve on our board of directors.

-Paul Jacobi, age 54.
+Paul Jacobi, age 55.
 Paul Jacobi has served as a director of the Company since July 2020.
 Since 1996, Mr. Jacobi has served in various positions at Wexford, and is currently a managing director responsible for Wexford's private equity energy investments.
 From 1995 to 1996, Mr. Jacobi worked for Moody's Investors Services as an analyst covering the investment banking and asset management industries.
 From 1993 to 1995, Mr. Jacobi was employed by Kidder Peabody & Co. as a senior financial analyst in the investment banking group.
 From 1988 to 1993, Mr. Jacobi worked for KPMG Peat Marwick as an audit manager in the financial services practice.
+Since July 2019, Mr. Jacobi has served as a director of Mako Mining Corp, a public gold mining, development and exploration company.
 Mr. Jacobi holds a Bachelor of Science degree in accounting from Villanova University.
 We believe Mr. Jacobi's background in finance, accounting and private equity energy investments, as well as his executive management skills developed as part of his career with Wexford, its portfolio companies and other financial institutions qualify him to serve on our board of directors.